RobertTalbert/discretecs/MTH325-Fall2024/course-docs/MTH 325 Fall 2024 syllabus.md

 Please note: Makeup days are only for students who were absent from the initial offering of the exam with an excused absence.
 They are not additional attempts open for all students.
 Students not needing a makeup are not required or expected to come to class on makeup days.

 **University dates**:
+- August 26: First day of classes
 - August 30: 100% tuition refund deadline
 - September 1-2: Labor Day recess, no class
-- September 20: 75% tuition refund deadline
+- September 20: 75% tuition refund deadline, last day for CR/NC changes (5pm)
+- October 15: Mid-term grades submitted
-- October 20-21: Fall Break, no class
+- October 21-22: Fall Break, no class
 - November 8: Deadline to withdraw from class with a grade of "W"
-- November 27-December 1: Thanksgiving Day recess, no class
+- November 27-29: Thanksgiving Day recess, no class
+- December 5: Classes end
+- December 9-14: Final exams
+- December 14: Semester ends
+- December 16: Grades due (midnight)